-The objective of the Military and Family Readiness Center Readiness Program is to ensure that Airmen and their Family members are aware of the programs and support agencies available to support them; when preparing for, during, and upon return from deployment.
-This support is provided in collaboration with multiple bases, local and federal agencies.
+The objective of the Military and Family Readiness Center Readiness Program is to ensure that airmen and their family members are aware of the programs and support agencies available to support them when preparing for, during and upon return from deployment.
+This support is provided in collaboration with multiple bases and local and federal agencies.

-The Readiness NCOIC and Airman & Family Readiness Center staff stands ready to assist you and your family before, during and following your deployment.
-We are on your pre-deployment check list to ensure that you and your family have the necessary tools to adjust to the absence of the active duty member.
-We provide, support groups, Car Care Because We Care program and more.
+The Readiness noncommissioned officer in charge and the Airman and Family Readiness Center staff stand ready to assist you and your family before, during and following your deployment.
+We are on your pre-deployment checklist to ensure that you and your family have the necessary tools to adjust to the absence of the active duty member.
+We provide support groups, the Car Care Because We Care program and more.

 Hearts Apart Support Group

-Hearts Apart is a group designed for spouses who are geographically separated due to an unaccompanied tour or an extended TDY or deployment.
-For meetings schedules, please call the Relocation Readiness Program at 210-221-2418, Lackland AFB 210-671-3722.
+Hearts Apart is a group designed for spouses who are geographically separated due to an unaccompanied tour or extended temporary duty travel or deployment.
+For meetings schedules, call the Relocation Readiness Program at 210-221-2418 or Lackland AFB 210-671-3722.